ObamaCare Facts – An Independent Site For ACA Advice

 We strongly advise that you check back on November 1st of each year or use the Obamacare Enrollment form to update your household information and compare rates for Obamacare for the upcoming open enrollment season.

-We only scratched the surface of what our site covers above.
-Every aspect of the Affordable Care Act and how to enroll with cost assistance is detailed on our site.
-Feel free to look around and ask questions.
-If you want to know something about ObamaCare, chances are we have covered it.
+We’ve only touched on the basics of what our site offers.
+Every aspect of the Affordable Care Act, including how to enroll with cost assistance, is covered in detail throughout our site.
+Feel free to browse and ask questions.
+If you’re curious about anything related to ObamaCare, we’ve likely addressed it.

-NOTE: Although we don’t have direct relationships with insurers, we do have ads on our site (like the rest of the internet).
-We have specifically attempted to partner with brokers who use “best practices” when connecting you with insurers.
-Our goal is to protect consumers and ensure everyone has a good ACA experience regardless of how they shop.
-Read more about getting health insurance quotes here.
-Make sure to contact us if you have any negative experiences.
+NOTE: While we don’t have direct relationships with insurers, we do feature ads on our site, similar to other websites.
+We’ve taken care to partner with brokers who follow “best practices” when helping you connect with insurers.
+Our focus is on protecting consumers and ensuring that everyone has a positive ACA experience, no matter how they choose to shop.
+You can learn more about getting health insurance quotes on our site..
+If you have any negative experiences, don’t hesitate to reach out.

 ObamaCare Facts: Helping America Navigate the Affordable Care Act